ilanolkies/ilanolkies.github.io/_posts/2018-10-26-JS-beginners-Class-1.md

 ## Excercises

-I publish some excersises in [GitHub](https://github.com/ilanolkies/js-beginners).
+I published some excersises in [GitHub](https://github.com/ilanolkies/js-beginners).
 If you know nothing about git, you can go to the link and manually download it.
 Go to _1-variables-functions_ folder and read the README file that explains how to complete the excersise.